-There are times when we need to look at the mounds of data on our daily spreadsheets.
-However, without any design elements or visual cues, the scouring the data can be stressful to the eyes.
-Fortunately, though, we can change the cell colors based on the cell value in Google Sheets application!
-This functionality is called conditional formatting based on another cell.
-Let us explore this with the help of a couple examples.
+There are times when you need to look through mounds of data on a spreadsheet, often searching for certain values.
+However, without any design elements or visual cues, scouring the data can be time consuming and hard on the eyes.
+Fortunately, with Google Sheets you can use conditional formatting to change the color of the cells you’re looking for based on the cell value.
+This functionality is called conditional formatting.
+This can be done based on the individual cell, or based on another cell.
+I’ll show you how it works with the help of a few examples.

 Example 1: Identify the cells below a threshold